PersonifyJS/personify.js/README.md

 #personify.js

-JavaScript-based library for accessing IBM Watson features using Twitter data.
+A JavaScript based library that allows easy access to IBM Watson features utilizing Twitter data.
+IBM Watson has some of the most advanced linguistic analytics tools available today.
+Our current version implements Watson's 'User Modeling' service, which extracts cognitive and social characteristics, including Big Five, Values, and Needs, from communications data provided.

 Supports Twitter REST API.